 2. Quickly attend to bad reviews

 If you’re hesitant to open yourself up to reviews for fear of bad reviews, don’t be.
-Customers can actually have more respect for a business if they see that it handled a bad review well.
+Customers can actually have more respect for a business if they see it handled a bad review well.
 Think of it as an opportunity to show your high level of customer service, professionalism and humanity.
 If you receive a bad review, address it with a response immediately and do everything in your power to make things right.
 Resist the urge to fire back at the reviewer, even if you feel the situation is their fault.
 If needed, take a moment to cool off before responding.
 You may also want to have a canned response ready to use in moments like this.
-Being rude in a response will only make things worse.

 3. Make it easy for customers to review your business